HEALTH AND SPORT COMMITTEE

-Delivery of an effective Barnahus approach will depend on prompt and careful collaborative discussion between many organisations / agencies, so that all the component parts of examination, interviewing and care are co-ordinated and delivered promptly and properly.
-The way this will work for a 16 or 17 year old selfreferring for a forensic medical requires careful consideration.
-An unintended consequence we want to avoid is 16 and 17 year olds who may face significant ongoing risk not having the same opportunity for protective investigation, action and support as other children (including, in time, accesses to a Barnahus).
+Delivery of an effective Barnahus approach will depend on a prompt and careful collaborative discussion between many organisations/agencies so that all the component parts of the examination, interviewing and care are coordinated and delivered promptly and properly.
+The way this will work for a 16 or 17-year-old self-referring for a forensic medical requires careful consideration.
+An unintended consequence we want to avoid is 16 and 17-year-olds who may face a significant ongoing risk of not having the same opportunity for protective investigation, action and support as other children (including, in time, accesses to a Barnahus).

 Q5.
 Would you prefer children to be included in this Bill or addressed in separate legislation?

-Children are considered in this Bill in relation to the need for forensic medical examinations under the Age of Criminal Responsibility (Scotland) Act, and in relation to self-referral for young people over the age of 16.
-We think it is important these sections remains.
-However, it may be appropriate within this Bill to recognise the necessity for appropriate co-ordination of services in relation to the investigation of
+Children are considered in this Bill in relation to the need for forensic medical examinations under the Age of Criminal Responsibility (Scotland) Act and in relation to self-referral for young people over the age of 16.
+We think it is important these sections remain.
+However, it may be appropriate within this Bill to recognise the necessity for appropriate coordination of services in relation to the investigation of

 abuse, and the necessary steps to protect the safety and wellbeing of children affected.